Late Summer Watering and Mulching

 BY WATERING DEEPLY AND FREQUENTLY THROUGH OUT THE SUMMER, you’ll save water in the long run as the plants will establish more quickly and require less frequent watering during the following growing seasons.

-At this point (start of June), your transplants will need watering every 2nd or 3rd day.
-Of equal importance, is making sure all your plants have been mulched, especially your new transplants.
+At this point (the middle of August), your transplants will need watering every 2nd or 3rd day.

 Water twice: fill the saucer to near overflowing, let it percolate into the soil and fill the saucer again.